777arc/textbook/content/pulse_shaping.rst

    :scale: 40 %
    :align: center

-This shows the worst time to sample, note the three clusters:
+Below shows the worst time to sample, note the three clusters in the constellation.
+We are sampling directly in between each symbol, so our samples are going to be way off.

 .. image:: ../_static/symbol_sync3.PNG
    :scale: 40 %
    :align: center

-This is somewhere in between, note the 4 clusters:
+This is somewhere in between, note the 4 clusters.
+With a high SNR we might be able to get away with this.

 .. image:: ../_static/symbol_sync4.PNG
    :scale: 40 %
    :align: center

-Besides demonstrating this symbol sync concept, the above three plots act as good practice for converting from a time domain plot to IQ plot.
-All you have to do is look at the Y value where the dashed red lines hit the curve, and draw a dot.
-Our Q values are not shown, they are roughly zero, hence why the IQ plots only spread horizontally.
+Remember that our Q values are not shown on the time domain plot, because they are roughly zero, hence why the IQ plots only spread horizontally.